Slow Cooker Collard Greens - Soul Food

 Step 2: Cooking the Collard Greens

 Change the slow cooker setting to slow cook on high.

 Add the ham hocks and half of your collard greens.

-Add the chicken broth and water.
-Season with the red pepper flakes, black pepper and salt then cover and allow it to cook until your greens begin to shrink.
+Season with the red pepper flakes, black pepper and salt.
+Add the chicken broth and water then cover and allow it to cook until your greens begin to shrink.

 Add the remaining collard greens and allow your green to cook for 3 and a half hours or until your greens have reached your desired tenderness.

-Step 3: Seasoning the Collard Greens
+Step 3: Finishing the Collard Greens

 After 3 and half hours pour in the vinegar and mix well.